dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 using a feature called [binding redirects].
 Those are entries in the `app.config` that instruct the CLR to unify specific version ranges.

-These cases frequently occur in these cases:
+This frequently occurs in these cases:

 * **NuGet graphs**.
 The application author often references a graph of NuGet packages while simultaneously also referencing newer versions of some of the